StrikingLoo/strikingloo.github.io/_posts/2022-07-11-art-prompts.md

 Ever since [DALL-E](https://openai.com/blog/dall-e/) came out in January 2021, or even before that with [PixelRNN](https://arxiv.org/pdf/1601.06759.pdf), I've found generative models, especially for images, amazing.
 But what I was interested in was how could I write better prompts that yielded the most beautiful images?

-The idea of text-to-image generators like [CLIP](/wiki/glide) is even more astounding, and I love being able to play with them and trying to get a glimpse of the way they "perceive" textual and image inputs.
+The idea of text-to-image generators like [CLIP](/wiki/clip) or [GLIDE](/wiki/glide) is even more astounding, and I love being able to play with them and trying to get a glimpse of the way they "perceive" textual and image inputs.
 I think interpretability is a very interesting field of study, and understanding a model's representations may yield ideas for better models in the future (though usually the simplest way to make a better model is training a bigger one with more compute).

 Giving a model a prompt to generate an image out-of becomes sort of addictive, and I've spent longer than I am proud to admit fiddling around with these.
 Here are some of the images I made with [EleutherAI's](https://www.eleuther.ai/) `.imagine` model (which I think is a VQVAE like DALL-E) and some I made using everyone's favorite viral text-to-image generator, [DALL-E Mini](https://huggingface.co/spaces/dalle-mini/dalle-mini) (a small open source version of DALL-E 2, a guided diffusion model with extra steps).